rajabishek/swift-essentials/manuscript/iOS Essentials/compilers.md

 ## SR conflicts
 Lets say that we have a state and it has a production with the . at the end, it is a final item we have to write a reduce entry for this.
 That state also has another production that transitions with a literal(lets say a) to another state, we have to write a shift entry for this.
 In LR(0) parsing table we write the reduce entries blindly.
 Thus we will definitely have a clash because the same table cell will have multiple entries.
 But in SLR(1) parsing table, if the follow of left hand side contains the a then there is a conflict.

+## RR conflicts
+Or lets say we have a state in which we have two productions that end with a dot, now for both of the productions we have to enter the reduce entries.
+In LR(0) parsing table we blindly write the reduce entries in all action columns of the row, so definitely there is a clash.
+In SLR(1) parsing table if there is intersection in the follow of the left hand sides then there is a clash.